 A short series of tactile memories of the place from David's childhood, including some of their childhood fears and tales.

 Moishe Fishman (1873–1968) was the son of Berel Dov (also Dov Aryieh) and Toba Fishman.
-He was born in Mlynov but worked for twenty-five years in a small town of Sloboda, the exact location of which is no longer known.
+He was born in Mlynov but worked for twenty-five years in a small town of Sloboda, which on old maps was in an area now within current day Uzhynets', Ukraine, which is only 6 km (3.5 m) from Mlynov.
 He married Chaya (Gilden) before 1899 when his eldest son, David (1902–1993) was born, one of the other contributors to this volume.
 Moishe and Chaya had two other children, Berel (Benjamin) (1902–1993), and Chuva (1905–1971).

 After WWI, their son Berel joined three other Mlynov families heading to Baltimore, where he settled and soon married Clara (Shulman) also from Mlynov, who arrived in 1921 with her family.